rafalab/misc/us-excess-mortality-analysis.md

 > excess mortality calculation presented here assumes the trend observed
 > from 2017-2020 would have continued past 2020 until the end of 2023
 > had the pandemic not occurred.
 Different assumptions for the
-> extrapoloation can lead to substantially different conclusions.
+> extrapolation can lead to substantially different conclusions.
 The
-> `excessmort` package can be used for this type of sensitivty analysis
+> `excessmort` package can be used for this type of sensitivity analysis
 > as well.
 Finally, note that for a final analysis I recommend
 > performing a per-state and per age-strata analysis.